DawsonMacPhee/Tic-Tac-Toe-AI/Readme.md

+A program that allows a user to play tic tac toe against a computer.

 Files

-    ttt2.c
+    ttt1.c & ttt2.c
-        Contains all functions required by the assignment show_node
+        Contains all functions required for the ai to make decisions

+    ttt.h
+        Contains function declarations for both ttt.c files

+    show_node.c
-        Displays a list nodes given on the command line - the input should be the index in htable count_nodes
+        Displays a list nodes given on the command line - the input should be the index in hashtable

+    count_nodes.c
         Counts the number of nodes that have been initialized

+    alphatoe.c
+        The main executable for playing a game of tic tac toe against the computer

-Usage
+Usage (make)

-    make all
+    all
         Compiles all executables and object files

-    make ttt1.o
+    ttt1.o
-        Compiles the functions in the ttt1 file into an object file make ttt2.o
+        Compiles the functions in the ttt1 file into an object file

+    ttt2.o
-        Compiles the functions in the ttt2 file into an object file make show_node.o
+        Compiles the functions in the ttt2 file into an object file

+    show_node.o
         Compiles show_node.c into an object file

-    make show_node
-        Links required object files together into an executable called show_node make count_nodes.o
+    count_nodes.o
         Compiles count_nodes.c into an object file

-    make count_nodes
-        Links required object files together into an executable called count_nodes make alphatoe.o
+    alphatoe.o
         Compiles alphatoe.c into an object file

+    show_node
+        Links required object files together into an executable called show_node

+    count_nodes
+        Links required object files together into an executable called count_nodes

-    make alphatoe
+    alphatoe
         Links required object files together into an executable called alphatoe